gomorpheus/morpheus-docs/cli/shell.md

-# Shell
+# morpheus shell

-The CLI provides a command called **shell** that allows you enter an interactive shell.
+To get started with the morpheus cli its helpful to use `morpheus shell`.

+The **shell** allows you enter an interactive shell that provides history and autocomplete features for learning to use the cli.
+All commands mentioned prefixed with `morpheus` can be omitted since we are in shell mode.

 This is a convenient way to test things out quickly, and to avoid prefixing your commands with `morpheus `